This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Head tilts, forward and back: Gently bow your head and try to touch your chin to your chest.
 Raise your chin back to the starting position.
 Tilt your head back as far as possible so you are looking up at the ceiling.
 Return your head to the starting position.

 - Head tilts, side to side: Tilt your head to the side, bringing your ear toward your shoulder.
+Do not raise your shoulder to your ear.
+Keep your shoulder still.
 Return your head to the starting position.

 - Head turns: Turn your head to look over your shoulder.
 Tilt your chin down and try to touch it to your shoulder.
 Do not raise your shoulder to your chin.
 Face forward again.